sbarabe/SBK_PROTONPACK_CORE/README.md

 # SBK_PROTONPACK_CORE
 ## Version 2.4

+⚠️ **Project Status: Deprecated**

+This version of **SBK_PROTONPACK_CORE** is no longer actively maintained.
+It remains fully functional and can still be used as-is, but no further updates or support will be provided.

+A new and improved version is currently in development and will be released in the future.

 Code for lights and sound effects of a Proton Pack replica or other props.

 ## Installation